themeblvd/theme-blvd-layout-builder/readme.txt

 There are two separate methods for applying a custom layouts as your theme's homepage.
 Which method you use just depends on what you feel is most logical for how you're setting up your homepage.

-Method 1: Create your custom layout, apply it to a static page, and then assign that page as your static frontpage under Settings > Reading > Frontpage Displays.
+Method 1: Create your custom layout, apply it to a static page, and then assign that page as your static frontpage under *Settings > Reading > Frontpage Displays*.

 Method 2: Under *Settings > Reading > Frontpage Displays*, select "your latest posts."
 Create your custom layout.
 Then, go to *Appearance > Theme Options > Content > Homepage*, and select your new custom layout as the content for the homepage.